jackhkmatthews/bits-and-bobs/fundraiser-meter/README.md

 - first step was to decide which technologies to use.
 - prescribed tech was HTML, CSS and JavaScript but which libraries should I use or do I want to use.
+- decided to use a git and gitHub for version tracking.
+Shouldn't be too complex so will work on master branch.
 - I decided early on that I wanted the app to be state persistant, to me this means I want to make a simple API linked to a simple database.
 This will be done locally, I will not deploy the app to heroku.
 - I recognise that the component will include state (data which changes) and therefore would be nice to a front-end frame work, like angular and it's two way data binding, where the UI / view updates automatically when the underlying data changes.
 - Have just started using react to build a simple scoreboard.
 Although this grants me knowledge of how react automatically re-renders parts of the DOM when state changes I have yet to cover where/how more complex logic and API requests can be integrated.